Pinpoint tests of microclimate control (cars from 08.2001)

 Go to O3

-• Is the measured resistance greater than 10 kΩ in both cases?
+• Is the measured resistance greater than 10 kOhm in both cases?

 Yes

 REPLACE the footwell outlet air temperature sensor.
-CHECK the system is working properly.
+CHECK the system for proper operation.

 No

-FIND and REPAIR short circuit «mass» in the electrical circuit in question between the footwell outlet air temperature sensor and the EATC module, using the wiring diagrams.
-CHECK the system is working properly.
+LOCATE and REPAIR the short to ground in the circuit in question between the footwell outlet air temperature sensor and the EATC module using the Wiring Diagrams.
+CHECK for proper system operation.

-PINPOINT TEST P: FAULT IN INSTRUMENT PANEL OUTLET AIR TEMPERATURE SENSOR CIRCUIT (ONLY VEHICLES WITH EATC)
+PINPOINT TEST P: MALFUNCTION IN THE INSTRUMENT PANEL OUTLET AIR TEMPERATURE SENSOR CIRCUIT (EATC VEHICLES ONLY)

 STATES